rndware/tic-tac-toe/README.md

 - Styled using Sass modules with BEM syntax
 - Used Material UI for icons / inputs and buttons
 - Decoupled board from game logic
+- Undo button to replay interactions using board history
 - Storybook component explorer integration
 - Partially responsive